-Doggln are hardwearing slippers you will wear for a long time, up to 20 years, and your feet will thank you.
-The natural materials breathe and naturally regulate moisture.
-There are three different styles to choose from, the authentic and original Doggl with arch support, the popular clog with raised rim and the slipper, which is an ideal house shoe because they are so easy to kick on or off.
-Over the course of time, the Doggl moulds itself to the shape of the wearer’s foot.
-Upgraded with a durable rubber outsole, you can wear it outdoors, too.
-And the model with Zillertal Loden uppers is waterproof, designed to withstand everyday wear and keep your feet comfortable.
-Insulated and warm in winter, cool in summer!
+Doggln are hardwearing slippers which last up to 20 years – and your feet will thank you!
+The natural materials allow the feet to breathe and naturally regulate moisture.
+There are three different styles to choose from, the authentic and original Doggln with arch support, the popular clog with raised rim and the slipper, which is ideal in the home because they are so easy to put on and kick off.
+Over the course of time, Doggln mould themselves to the shape of the wearer’s feet.
+Upgraded with a durable rubber outsole, they can also be worn outdoors.
+The model with Zillertal Loden uppers is waterproof, designed to withstand everyday wear and keep your feet comfortable.